-Weekly discussion of reading-560 points (56% of grade).
+Weekly discussion of reading-650 points (65% of grade).

 Each week, you must write one 500-word-minimum original post (due by Wednesday at 11:59pm) and three shorter responses to your classmates' posts (due by Friday at 11:59pm).
-Each thread is worth 40 points.
+The three shorter responses should be at least 500 words combined, not counting your Wednesday post.
+Each thread is worth 50 points.
+Your weekly grade is divided equally between your main post and responses.
 Although you can write with a casual, conversational tone, you are expected to proofread all submissions.
 You will not receive full credit for posts that simply mirror my remarks rather than demonstrating your own thoughts on the readings.
-Dissent is encouraged.
+Please note that there will be no discussion board during week 8 (Fall Break) or week 14 (Thanksgiving Break), so these 650 points are based on the other thirteen weeks of the course.